SharedCode/sop/README.md

 See here for more details on two phase commit & how to access it for your application transaction integration: https://github.com/SharedCode/sop/blob/21f1a1b35ef71327882d3ab5bfee0b9d744345fa/in_red_ck/transaction.go#L23a

 ## Concurrent or Parallel Commits
 SOP is designed to be friendly to transaction commits occurring concurrently or in parallel.
-In most cases, it will be able to "merge" properly the records from successful transaction commit(s), record level "locking".
+In most cases, it will be able to "merge" properly the records from successful transaction commit(s), record level "locking", if not then it means your transaction has conflicting change with another in-flight transaction commit elsewhere in the  cluster.
 The magic will start to happen after adding(and committing) your 1st record/batch.
 One record will do, 'this will allow for the B-Tree to have a "root node".
 Having such enables a lot of the "cool commits merging" features.
 Typically, you should have "initializer" code block or function somewhere in your app/microservice where you instantiate the B-Tree stores and "seed" them with record(s).

 Sample code to illustrate this:
 ```